AlpyneDreams/DiscordBot/README.md

     error: acts like 'response' but only sent when there's an error }
 ```
+Commands can also just be functions or strings.

 Everything is 100% optional in both of these structures.